 I love working at home, so I’ll hopefully maintain that, with the ability to have in person meetings as needed.

 Marni Katz, freelance writer, editor and photographer @ Simple Gray T-shirt

-Working from home is kind of rough in general, but for my family, it was a HUGE transition.
+Working from home is kind of rough in general.
+But for my family, it was a HUGE transition.
 My husband always works from home, and he has an office.
-However, we don’t have space for two people in the office-plus he is on the phone most of the time anyway-and there isn’t another dedicated space.
+However, we don’t have space for two people in the office.
+Plus he is on the phone most of the time anyway-and there isn’t another dedicated space.
 I spent most days working from the couch or dining room table, which aren’t comfortable when you are trying to work.

 It impacted my job to a greater extent.
 I considered leaving my duties several times because I wasn’t able to handle work and home at the same time.
 It sometimes stresses me out and I suffer from burnout because of housekeeping and childcare burden during work from home.

-Jill Sandy, landscape consultant @ Constant Delights
+Jill Sandy, landscape consultant at Constant Delights

 I am so looking forward to teachers, school staff, and daycare workers being vaccinated.
 Between that and grandparents receiving the vaccine having access to safe and thoughtful school, daycare, and childcare would be life changing.
 We don’t just need schools to be open – we need them to have a plan in place to keep teachers, staff, and students safe!
 It’s not helpful if they keep closing for two weeks at a time.
 I think at this point we’re all looking for some consistency and the ability to plan more than a month in advance.

 Ashley Brichter, founder and CEO at Birth Smarter

 This report is based on a nationwide survey of 1,083 women.
 It was targeted at working or recently unemployed mothers in an effort to ascertain their changing workloads and schedules during the pandemic, as well as their outlook on what could improve their current situation.